andmos/Blogposts/openfaasBikeshareFunction.md

 ## Building a GBFS powered Slack bot

-So that example function was rather easy.
+So that example function was rather simple.
 Let's make something more useful: A Slack bot for showing available bikes and locks at bikeshare stations.
 Right off the bat this seems like a nice use case for multiple functions, since a function should optimally do only one thing.
 So for the bot we need a `bikeshare-function` that takes the name of a bikeshare systems station as input, and return the number of available bikes and locks for this station as output.

 Not much code needed here neither: